MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-exil-intent-letter.md

 # required metadata

 title: Intent letters - Invoicing usual exporters
-description: This topic provides information about how to set up intent letters and use them when issuing invoices.
+description: This topic provides information about how to set up intent letters and how to use them when you issue invoices.
 author: ilkond
 manager: AnnBe
 ms.date: 02/03/2020